- Small children and sharp points don't go together.

 - As Councillor Ralph Berry rightly points out, vandalism can knock the heart out of a community.

 - He points out that one very important aspect of his training for his new job was in customer care.

 - Reveal the true nature or importance of something: he did so much to point up their plight in the 1960sMore example sentences

-emphasize, highlight, draw attention to, accentuate, underline, spotlight, foreground, put emphasis on, stress, play up, accent, bring to the fore
+emphasize, highlight, draw attention to, accentuate, underline, underscore, turn the spotlight on, spotlight, foreground, put/lay emphasis on, stress, give prominence to, play up, focus attention on, accent, bring to the fore

 - If you notice anything very funny when around and about, or write something that you think deserves consideration for the award, then do feel free to point it up to me.

 - Whenever any important motif appears, he points it up almost pedantically.

 - Unfortunately, those differences were not pointed up by the authors or editor.